 Medical Office Assistant &

-Aiko supports The Kids Clinic in her role as Medical Office Assistant.
+Aiko supports The Kids Clinic in her role as Medical Office Assistant and Social Media Manager.
 Aiko graduated with her Pre-Social Work Degree from Camosun College and her Psychology Degree from Capilano University.
 She then worked as a Youth Worker for traumatized kids and youth.
 Aiko worked closely with high risk youth, children on the autism spectrum, children with ADHD, and FAS.
 Aiko worked hard to help find the perfect home for these children.
 When Aiko is not at The Kids Clinic she is playing basketball, volleyball, or being a photographer.
 Aiko is passionate about helping others, especially children and families.
 She’s excited to create a happy and welcoming space for everyone visiting The Kids Clinic.